International Relations

 Course structure

-Teaching on this degree is structured into lectures, seminars, and tutorials which typically have no more than 10 students in the first year.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this degree is delivered through lectures, seminars, and tutorials, with tutorial groups typically limited to no more than 10 students in the first year.
+You will also have the opportunity for a weekly one-to-one meeting with your tutor.

 Assessment and feedback